rubenwardy/rubix_kernel/README.md

 * SYS Calls
 	* `yield` - ends the current time slice.
 	* `write` - writes to an open file descriptor.
 	* `read`  - reads from an file descriptor.
 Returns length of read, 0 on EOF.
-Blocking.
+	            May blocking - see `set_nonblocking`.
 	* `close` - closes a file descriptor.
 	* `dup2`  - duplicates fd from `old` to `new`. `new` is closed if it already exists.
 	* `pipe`  - creates a pipe. fd[0] is read, fd[1] is write.